uboslinux/ubos-docs/sphinx/users/report-bug.rst

   attach that data (assuming you are willing to publicly share that data, as all UBOS issues filed on Github are public).

+* For almost all issues, it is useful to attach the output of the following command to the report.
+Note: do not invoke this as root, so it will not print passwords:

+  ``ubos-admin listsites --json``